athomasoriginal/com.betweentwoparens/README.md

 When writing code blocks you can do a few cool things to help improve their quality.
 Here are some of the ones I have used below and see [gatsby-remark-prism](https://www.gatsbyjs.com/plugins/gatsby-remark-prismjs/) for a reference of what can be done.

 - [Line Numbers](https://www.gatsbyjs.com/plugins/gatsby-remark-prismjs/#line-numbering)
-  Usefil when we want to reference line numbers.
+  Useful when we want to reference line numbers.
 I like to use this if I have to reference a specific line number in the text.

 - [Line Highlighting](https://www.gatsbyjs.com/plugins/gatsby-remark-prismjs/#line-highlighting)
   Useful when we want to assist readers and draw their attention to a line.
 This is different from the line numbers because we likely just want to focus on a change, but won't need to discuss the change in the text below the code block.